warrenmcg/sleuth-CN/README.md

 # sleuth-ALR

-Note that this tool is still very much in an alpha stage.
+Preprint coming soon!
 If you use this tool, any constructive feedback is greatly appreciated.
-A vignette and full integration with sleuth are coming soon!

 ## Compositional Data Analysis approach to Sleuth